Dot Net Framework Blazor

 Blazor Server:

-ASP.NET allows MVC web applications to be developed primarily on three logical levels –
+ASP.NET Framework allows MVC web applications to be developed primarily on three logical levels –

 M—-model [business level]